ernestang98/tictactoe/README.md

 - The moment you refresh/exit the tab you're on, 'disconnecting' is triggered

 - Version for Redis, Socket, JavasScript has been updated accordingly from tutorial, do make sure you update the code base

+## Game Rules

+- X will always start first

+- Creator of the room will always start first

+-